jrab89/number_theory_talk/slides.md

 ???
 But that's not all about perfect numbers!
-Euler also proved a theorem that all even perfect numbers are of the form p(p+1)/2, where p is a Mersenne Prime.
+Euler, in additon to doing the other cool stuff I told you about, also proved a theorem that all even perfect numbers are of the form p(p+1)/2, where p is a Mersenne Prime.
 This means that the nth perfect number can be used to generate the nth Mersenne Prime.
 And this works in the opposite direction too, the nth Mersenne Prime can be used to generate the nth perfect number.
+This table contains the first 8 pairs of perfect numbers and Mersenne Primes, and also how to transform one into the other.
-I've only listed the first 8 perfect numbers and Mersenne Primes here, the start to get really big after this, The next perfect number is 37 digits long.
+I've only listed the first 8 pairs here, since they start to get really big after this.
+The next perfect number is 37 digits long.

 ---